ldavid432/gauntlet-loot-popup/README.md

 ### Other Notes

-- Can be closed with the close icon or by pressing ESC.
+- Can be closed with the close icon, by pressing ESC or by clicking outside the popup (if that setting is enabled).
 - From my testing this *Should* be included in screenshots taken by the `Screenshots` plugin.